mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

     LEFT JOIN games ON snes_wishlist.title = games.title
     WHERE games.title IS NULL;

 That concludes my work with this project for now.
 In playing around with SQL I got some experience and practice with writing basic queries, creating and editing tables, filtering and aggregating data, and making a simple join.
-I'm looking forward to referring back to my syntax and queries here as examples for future projects!
+I'm looking forward to referring back to my code here and using them as examples to help with future projects!